Address

 A four-year degree (ideally in research, marketing, business, statistics, or social science) and at least five years of experience as a Marketing Research Manager, Project Director, or Team Leader is required.

-It is necessary to have direct expertise with both quantitative and qualitative research.
-It would help if marketing professionals have a graduate degree in a research-based area and client-side experience.
+It is necessary to have direct expertise in both quantitative and qualitative research.
+It will help if marketing professionals have a graduate degree in a research-based area and client-side experience.
 Marketing Research Directors need strong analytical and communication skills, a thorough understanding of marketing principles and research procedures, and competency in all vital marketing research methodologies.

 Some duties include: